 News & Updates

-by: W. Paul Lewis, Branch Manager and Title Counsel, Wilmington and Pinehurst
+By: W. Paul Lewis, Title Counsel, Pinehurst and Wilmington

 Attorneys Title distributes its electronic newsletter on a monthly basis to over 1,200 recipients in North Carolina.
 The newsletter is delivered via email.
 Not only do we provide legal articles written by industry-known title counsel, we go the extra step by including other topics.
 We rely on our expert staff in the areas of IT, customer development and business management to provide custom articles for the newsletter.
 Ready to see what all the buzz is about?
 Sign up today!_